SELECTION OF QUESTIONS AND ANSWERS

 - cosmic reality.

 Zen is also often used as a short form for Zen Buddhism, a major school of Mahayana Buddhism.
-You will find much information on Zen, including advice on how you can practise Zen easily and effectively, if you refer to my webpage Frequently Asked Questions on Zen
+You will find much information on Zen, including advice on how you can practise Zen easily and effectively, if you refer to my webpage What is Zen

 In truth, I've been searching for something to help bring my life into some kind of focus.
 Just a walk down the block, or a simple sunrise makes me ask all these crazy questions about life, my existence, my daily life, my outlook on life, and all kinds of other higher order questions to which I can't ever get the answers.
 I'm not looking for Zen to give me those answers, but the constant questioning leaves me all confused about just about everything I do.
 The days, and life in general would just feel better if I had some focus.